Arab citizens of Israel: Health

+Health issues

 The most common health-related causes of death are heart disease and cancer.
 Roughly 14% were diagnosed with diabetes in 2000.
 Around half of all Arab men smoke.
 Life expectancy has increased 27 years since 1948.
 Further, due largely to improvements in health care, the Arab infant mortality rate dropped from 32 deaths per thousand births in 1970 to 8.6 per thousand in 2000.
 However, the Bedouin infant mortality rate is still the highest in Israel, and one of the highest in the developed world.

 In 2003, the infant mortality rate among Arab citizens overall was 8.4 per thousand, more than twice as high as the rate 3.6 per thousand among the Jewish population.
 In the 2002 budget, Israel's health ministry allocated Arab communities less than 1% of its 277 m-shekel (£35m) budget (1.6 m shekels {£200,000}) to develop healthcare facilities.

+Presence in the Israeli healthcare system

 Nazareth have three private hospitals serving its districts: The Nazareth Hospital (also called the English Hospital), French Nazareth Hospital, and the Italian Nazareth Hospital.
 All of these hospitals run by the Christian community of Nazareth.
 The Christian Arab community run also the Italian Hospital in Haifa.

 Despite the fact that Arab represent 20% of the total Israeli population, in 2015 they accounted 35% of all doctors in Israel, and according to a study by the Tel Aviv University Arabs account about 35% of all pharmacists in Israel.
+A 2025 research article published in an Israeli journal estimated that, as of 2023, Arabs comprised 21% of Israel's population but accounted for 25% of its physicians, 27% of both nurses and dentists, and 49% of pharmacists.
+This represents a significant rise since 2010, particularly among physicians, whose share increased from 8% to 25%.
 The Arabic local council Arraba has one of the highest numbers of doctors per capita in the world.